Correspondence of Charles Darwin: History

 Correspondence was central to science in the Victorian era.
 In his early years, most of the letters Darwin filed away were directly relevant to one of his ongoing scientific projects in geology, invertebrate zoology, and other fields.
 Most letters, however, were stuck onto "spits", as Darwin called them, and when his slender stock of these was exhausted, he would burn the letters of several years, in order that he might make use of the liberated "spits."
 This process, carried on for years, destroyed many of the letters received before 1861.
 Even so, the number of letters, even in these early years, is remarkable.
 After publication of the Origin of Species in 1859, Darwin's children convinced him to save a far greater proportion of his correspondence, so that the sequence from the early 1860s onwards is remarkably full.

 In 1887, five years after Darwin's death, Darwin's son Francis Darwin published The Life and Letters of Charles Darwin in three volumes, to accompany the publication of The Autobiography of Charles Darwin.
 This was later followed by two volumes of More Letters of Charles Darwin published in 1902.
 For over a century these volumes were the main source for Darwin's correspondence, although they contain only a small proportion of the available total, and many are abridged.

-In 1974 the Darwin Correspondence Project was founded at Cambridge University by the American philosopher and academic administrator Frederick Burkhardt, with the aid of the Cambridge zoologist and historian Sydney Smith.
+In 1974 the Darwin Correspondence Project was founded at the University of Cambridge by the American philosopher and academic administrator Frederick Burkhardt, with the aid of the Cambridge zoologist and historian Sydney Smith.
 Cambridge University owns 9,000 letters and has obtained copies of over 6,000 additional letters held in other collections.
-New letters are being discovered at around 60 per year and photocopies of new finds should be sent to the project, which can help identify correspondents and provide accurate dating.
-Volumes of the correspondence appear at regular intervals from Cambridge University Press, with the content freely available online after four years.
+New letters are constantly being discovered and photocopies of new finds should be sent to the Manuscripts Department of Cambridge University Library, which can help identify correspondents and provide accurate dating.
+The complete edition of the correspondence in 30 volumes is available from Cambridge University Press, with the content freely available online.
 Every volume includes a substantial introduction, and the letters are edited to the highest editorial standard.
 The Darwin Correspondence website also includes extensive additional materials, including resources for school and university teaching.

-The Darwin Correspondence is among the most substantial editing projects in the English-speaking world, with a full- and part-time staff of eleven.
+Prior to its completion in December 2022, the Darwin Correspondence was among the most substantial editing projects in the English-speaking world, with a full- and part-time staff of eleven.